 The Trust is under no obligation to oversee, monitor or moderate any interactive services we provide from our site, and we expressly exclude our liability for any loss or damage arising from the use of these interactive services by a user in contravention of these terms, whether the service is moderated or not.

 The use of any of our interactive services by a minor is subject to the consent of their parent or guardian.
 We advise parents who permit their children to use an interactive service that it is important that they communicate with their children about their safety online, as moderation is not fool proof.
 Minors who are using any interactive service should be made aware of the potential risks to them.
 Where we do moderate an interactive service, we will normally provide you with a means of contacting the moderator, should a concern or difficulty arise.

 If you use any of the Trust’s interactive services, your use is subject to these terms and the Social media policy.

 If you use any third party embedded content please also check their posting rules and social media policy.

 RSS feeds: Our RSS feeds can be used as part of your website, however, we do require that proper format and attribution are used.
-The attribution text should read ‘Homerton University Hospital NHS Foundation Trust’s feeds’ as appropriate.
+The attribution text should read ‘Homerton Healthcare NHS Foundation Trust’s feeds’ as appropriate.
 We reserve the right to prevent the distribution of Trust RSS feed content and do not accept any liability for these feeds.

 Social bookmarking: Use of our social bookmarking links is subject to the general Terms and Conditions of this site, see ‘Linking from the Trust website’.